rhysbrooks1/CS321-002-s25-team-09/README.md

 is hosted on Google Drive as it is larger than files allowed on GitHub.
 Since we only need a select few keywords to use within our B-Tree keys, it is easiest to strip the file to only the necessary items.
-Below is a snippet from a stripped version of the above log file that will be used to create the proper B-Trees.
+Below is a snippet from a stripped version of the above log file that will be used to create the appropriate B-Trees.

 ![Stripped_log_file.png](docs/Stripped_log_file.png "Stripped Example Log File")